frankgeerlings/InjectableSettings/README.md

 *   **My settings are not in Web.config or App.config, they are some place else.
 Do you support that?**

-    No, and I don't think I will.
-It would complicate what I think should remain a trivially thin layer.
+    I have no plans for that at the moment, as it would complicate things.

 Thanks for reading all the way up to here.